 You can visit any number of themed attractions from Santa’s Holiday Village or Santa’s Park.
 But better yet was getting up close with elves in the enchanted Finnish forest and riding a husky sled through the dense trees.
 For more grown up fun jump on a snow mobile to chase the Northern Lights.
 You’ll not be disappointed with a visit to Rovaniemi, it’s like walking into a Christmas snow globe.
 Everything breathes Christmas and you can’t help but feel jolly.
 Just like the big red man himself.
 (Erin at Explore with Erin)

-What could be more wonderful than celebrating the holidays in the ancient city of Strasbourg.
+What could be more wonderful than celebrating Christmas traditions in the ancient city of Strasbourg.
 Strasbourg, located in the region of Alsace at the crossroads of historic rivals France and Germany, is known as Capitale de Noël, or Capital of Christmas and professes to be home to the oldest Christmas market in Europe.